TheMarex/ba-thesis/text/4_stabilizer.md

 If we take the forces $f_R$ and $f_L$ which act on the right ankle $p_R$ and left ankle $p_L$ respectively we know that $f_R + f_L = f_g$.
 Thus there exists $\alpha \in [0, 1]$ for which:
 $f_R = \alpha \cdot f_g$ and $f_L = (1-\alpha) \cdot f_g$.
-A heuristic for computing this alpha is the *ZMP distributor*.
+A heuristic method for computing this alpha is the *ZMP distributor*.

 The idea is to calculate the nearest points $p_{L\#}$ and $p_{R\#}$ from the ZMP to the support polygons of the feet.
 If the ZMP falls inside one of the support polygons, we set $\alpha = 1$ or $\alpha = 0$ respectively.